Daniil Ostapenkov

 Daniil Ostapenkov (born May 8, 2003) is a Belarusian professional tennis player.
-He was ranked as high as No. 48 in the ITF junior rankings.
+He achieved a career-high junior ITF ranking of world No. 48.
+He has a career high singles ranking of No. 703 achieved on 27 October 2025 and a career high doubles ranking of No. 308 achieved on 27 October 2025.

+Career

 Ostapenkov is best known for his shocking upset win, in straight sets, over world No. 15 and former world No. 8 Diego Schwartzman during a Davis Cup match against Argentina.
 At the time, Ostapenkov did not have an ATP ranking.

+Personal info

+In April 2024, Daniil became an ambassador for the IT company BackHandStats.